yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

    }
   ],

+  "auto-renewal": {
+    "end-date": "2020-04-20T00:00:00Z",
+    "lifetime": 345600,
+    "allow-certificate-get": true
+  },

   "authorizations": [],

   "finalize": "https://acme.dno.example/acme/order/TO8rfgo/finalize"
 }
 ~~~

-The IdO SHOULD copy the "auto-renewal" object (if it exists) from the
+The IdO MUST copy the "auto-renewal" object from the
-NDC request into the
-related STAR request to the ACME CA.
+NDC request into the related STAR request to the ACME CA.

 When the validation of the identifiers has been successfully completed and the
 certificate has been issued by the CA, the IdO: